FedericoValentino/SE2-ValentinoZarbo/GeneralRequirements/Goals.md

 R1:	The platform allows a signed in educator to create tournaments -> G1

+R2:	Educators can create battles in the context of a specific tournament they are involved in (Either by creation or by invitation) -> G2

-R2:	The platform allows an educator that created a tournament, to invite other educator to
+R2.1: The platform allows an educator that created a tournament, to invite other educator and to grant them permission to create battles in the tournament context -> G2
-	be co-creators -> G2

-R3:	The platform allows educators who are involved with a tournament to create new battles in the context of
-	that same tournament -> G2

-R4:	The platform allows an educator to upload the codekata (description and software project, including test cases and build automation scripts) and set deadlines, group rules when creating a battle -> G2
+R2.2:	The platform allows an educator to upload the codekata (description and software project, including test cases and build automation scripts) when creating a battle -> G2

+R2.3: The platform allows an educator to set subscribtion and submission deadlines when creating a battle -> G2

+R2.4: The platform allows an educator to set minimum and maximum group size when creating a battle -> G2

+R2.5: The platform allows an educator creating a battle to include a manual evaluation stage -> G2

+R3:	The platform allows students to subscribe to a tournament -> G3

-R5:	The platform allows a student subscribed to a tournament to join a battle in that tournament context-> G3
+R4:	The platform allows a student subscribed to a tournament to join a battle in that tournament context-> G4

-R6:	The platform allows students to create a group by inviting other students when joinin a battle -> G3
+R4.1: The platform allows students to create a group by inviting other students when joinin a battle -> G4

-R7:	The platform allows students to subscribe to a tournament -> G3

-R8: The platform allows an educator creating a battle to include a manual evaluation stage -> G2

-R9:	The platform allows Students to login -> General Requirement
+R5:	The platform allows Students to login -> General Requirement

-R10: The platform allows Educators to login -> General Requirement
+R6: The platform allows Educators to login -> General Requirement

-R11:	If manual evaluation is required when a battle deadline expires the platform allows an educator to go through sources and add a score -> G4
+R7: If manual evaluation is required during consolidation stage the platform allows an educator to go through sources and add a score to the group score -> G5

-R12:	The platform allows all users to view student ranks from previous and current tournaments they are involved in -> G5
+R8: The platform allows all users to view student ranks from previous and current tournaments -> G6

+R8.1: For every tournament the platform maintains a ranking for students based on the sum of their battle scores -> G6

+R9: The platform pulls group sources from Github when it receives a notification within the submission deadline -> G5

-R13:	The platform analyzes and scores the source of a group solution for a codekata battle-> G4
+R9.1: The platform analyzes, runs testcases and scores the source of a group solution for a codekata battle and updates the group score accordingly -> G5

-R14:	The platform pulls group sources from Github when it receive a notification

-R15:	The platform allows all user to sign in
+R10: The platform allows all user to sign in -> General Requirement

-R16: 	The platform allows educators to close tournaments
+R11: The platform allows educators to close tournaments -> G1

-R17: 	When a battle deadline expires the platform starts the automated evaluation for all groups
+R12: When a battle deadline expires the platform sets the battle status to consolidation stage -> G5(?)

+R13: The platform allows all users who are involved in a battle to look at group ranks for that battle -> G6

-R18:	For every battle the platform maintains a ranking of the groups based on their battle score
+R13.1: For every battle the platform maintains a ranking of the groups based on their battle score -> G6

-R19:	For every tournament the platform maintains a ranking for students based on the sum of their battle scores
+R14: The platform will notify signed students of a newly created tournament -> G3

+R15: The platform shall notify students who are subscribed into a tournament that a new battle is available in that tournament context -> G4

+R16: The plaftorm shall notify students who are participating in a battle that the final rank for that battle is available -> G6

+R17: The plaftorm shall notify students who are subscribed in a tournament that the final rank for that tournament is available -> G6

 -----------------------------------------------------------------------------------------------------------------